joeyipara02/Azure-AD-Project/README.md

 ![Alt Text](https://i.imgur.com/IBYoYcJ.png)

 * **Next, we're going to set the administrative username and password for the workstation.
-This will be the login to remote into your VM, so don't forget this and keep it simple.
-As you can see, I just set mine to Admin123 and created a straightforward password.
+This will be the login to remote into your VM, so don't forget this username and password.
+Make sure you create a strong password for this VM.
 Don't forget to check the box on the bottom left, I have it circled.
 It's easy to miss when creating a VM**

 ![Alt Text](https://i.imgur.com/HuML7RE.png)